Appendix F. Advanced Monitoring configuration – Tables Partitioning

 Sentinet offers deployment and upgrade options when its monitoring database tables are partitioned.
 Tables partitioning is a feature of Microsoft SQL Server that allows to physically split records in a single table into multiple partitions using a partition function.
 Tables partitioning may give performance and manageability benefits for those Sentinet database tables that can potentially have a lot of records.
 For example, deleting historical data from a single partition may take only seconds, rather than hours when data is not partitioned.

 Records can be partitioned in many ways.
 The selection of a specific partition function depends on how table records are going to be used in bulk operations.
-Sentinet Repository Configuration Wizard and sample database scripts shipped with the product allow to partition MonitoringTransactions, MonitoringRecords, MonitoringTransactionProperties and MonitoringActivities tables by the record's creation date with one table partition storing records for exactly one day.
+Sentinet Repository Configuration Wizard and sample database scripts are shipped with the product to allow partitioning of the MonitoringTransactions, MonitoringRecords, MonitoringTransactionProperties and MonitoringActivities tables by the record's creation date with one table partition storing records for exactly one day.
 This gives the ability to quickly remove historical records with a one-day precision interval.

 To enable monitoring tables partitioning check the Enable Monitoring tables partitioning checkbox.